kevgo/run-that-app/README.md

 Use the package managers of those frameworks to run that app!

-#### What if my app has dependencies that run-that-app doesn't support?
+#### What if my app has more complex dependencies that run-that-app cannot support?

 Use Docker or WASI.